sh1boot/sh1boot.github.io/drafts/ciscv.md

 Bits marked `p` below are the bits used to enumerate the opcode combinations available in each frame.
-The values for the integer encoded by `p` bits are given in the tables following the frame structure.
+The values for the integer stored in the `p` bits are given in the tables following the frame structure.
 It's just a provisional assignment and hasn't been tuned for a realistic decoder.

-Where that value jumps by more than one, and where instructions are marked "&times;n", that's where bits of the opcode enumeration have been taken to extend the immediate range.
+Where the enumeration jumps by more than one, and where instructions are marked "&times;n", that's where bits of the opcode enumeration have been taken to extend the immediate range.
+The plan, here, is to align the bits which choose between duplicate opcodes to always land in the same positions in every frame, so that immediates decode consistently (give or take masking to the proper length).

 ### frame layouts